AI Architecture User Guide

 The AI is called on-demand when your entry scripts generate a signal, not periodically.
 This minimises API calls and costs while still providing AI validation at decision points.

-Entry gating: When a signal fires, the EA caches all signal parameters (direction, entry price, SL, TP, volume, stop size in points, reward in points, risk/reward ratio, order type) in a GatedTradeSignal and immediately submits an AI request.
+When a signal fires, the EA caches all signal parameters (direction, entry price, SL, TP, volume, stop size in points, reward in points, risk/reward ratio, order type) and immediately submits an AI request.
 The signal is held in a pending state — no trade is executed until the AI responds.

 The AI receives the full signal context in its prompt, including the entry direction, exact prices, stop size in points, reward in points, and the risk/reward ratio.
 It evaluates whether the signal should proceed based on market structure alignment, risk/reward acceptability, and current conditions.